THE DECEITFULNESS OF WEALTH: YOUR BEST LIFE…LATER

 There are also many, many proverbs that instruct believers that wisdom and understanding are like fine silver and gold, and that wealth does not profit a man on the day of wrath.
 My primary point of this writing is to make it as clear as possible that Jesus was not wealthy, did not look wealthy, and did not seek wealth – and neither did Paul.
 They both taught all of us time and time again, to put our trust in the hope of the everlasting Kingdom of God rather than in material possessions, which rot, corrode, and ultimately will burn.
 Jesus Himself lived what He preached, humbly and in poverty, and Paul followed His example.
 We too should follow the examples of Jesus and Paul, and reject every single voice on this planet that says otherwise.

-The road to heaven is narrow for all of us, yet according to Jesus it is even narrower for a rich man (camel/eye of needle).
+The road to heaven is narrow and few find it, yet according to Jesus it is even narrower for a rich man (camel/eye of needle).
 Yet how many rich men do we all know who think that God has blessed them, and that they are headed straight for heaven?
-Will they, and those they have influenced, discover, to their horror, at the end of days that, like the rich fool, in the deep places of their heart, they really trusted in their wealth, and simply honored God with their mouths?
-I challenge all of us to take this message, and the gospel message of sin, repentance, forgiveness and love to all of those we care about who are caught in the deadly trap of wealth.
-Perhaps some might hear, turn and be saved from the fire, where no lie will stand and where the rich man will dwell forever, in agony, from which no ransom can ever be made.
+Will they, and those they have influenced, discover, to their horror, at the end of days that, that, like the rich fool, in the deep places of their heart, they really trusted in their wealth, and simply honored God with their mouths?
+I challenge all of us to take this message, and the gospel message of sin, repentance, and the mercy of God through the cross to all of those we care about who are caught in the deadly trap of wealth.
+Perhaps some might hear, turn and be saved from the fire, where no lie will stand and where the rich man will dwell forever, in agony, from which no ransom or escape can ever be made.

 And on money and pastors/teachers: